Coby Fleener: Professional career

+Pre-draft

-Fleener was considered a top tight end prospect for the 2012 NFL Draft.
-At the NFL combine, he benched 27 reps of 225 at 6-6 247, though he did not run because of an ankle injury.
+Fleener was considered a top tight end prospect for the 2012 NFL draft.
+At the NFL Combine, he benched 27 reps of 225 at 6–6 247, though he did not run because of an ankle injury.

 Indianapolis Colts

-The Indianapolis Colts selected Fleener in the second round with the 34th overall pick in the 2012 NFL Draft after drafting his college quarterback, Andrew Luck, with the 1st overall pick.
+The Indianapolis Colts selected Fleener in the second round with the 34th overall pick in the 2012 NFL Draft after drafting his college quarterback, Andrew Luck, with the first overall pick.
 Fleener was the first tight end drafted in the 2012 NFL Draft.
 On July 25, he and the Colts agreed to a four-year contract worth $5.431 million.

 Fleener made his regular season debut in Week 1 against the Chicago Bears, recording six receptions for 82 yards.
 He struggled through the early season, before recording his first career touchdown reception against the Detroit Lions in Week 13.
 Fleener finished the 2012 regular season with 26 receptions for 281 yards and two touchdowns.
-He recorded three receptions for 25 yards in the Colts' 24–9 Wild Card loss to the eventual Super Bowl XLVII champion Baltimore Ravens.

 Fleener began the 2013 preseason as the backup to Dwayne Allen.
 He missed the final two weeks of preseason after suffering a knee injury.
 Allen would be placed on injured reserve after Week 1, making Fleener the starter for the rest of the season.
 He recorded his first career 100-yard receiving game in Week 11 against the Tennessee Titans, making eight receptions for 107 yards.
 Fleener finished the 2013 season with 52 receptions for 608 yards and four touchdowns.
-In the Colts' Wild Card playoff game against the Kansas City Chiefs, he had five receptions for 46 yards and a touchdown to assist in the Colts' 45–44 comeback win.
+In the Colts' Wild Card Round playoff game against the Kansas City Chiefs, he had five receptions for 46 yards and a touchdown to assist in the Colts' 45–44 comeback win.

+In Week 11 of the 2014 season, Fleener had seven receptions for 144 receiving yards against the New England Patriots.
+In Week 13 against Washington, he had four receptions for 127 yards and two touchdowns in the 49–27 victory.
+In the final game of the regular season, Fleener had two receiving touchdowns in a 27–10 victory over the Tennessee Titans.
+In the 2014 season, Fleener had 51 receptions for 774 receiving yards and eight receiving touchdowns.

+In the 2015 season, Fleener had 54 receptions for 491 receiving yards and three receiving touchdowns.

 New Orleans Saints

 On March 9, 2016, Fleener signed a five-year, $36 million contract with the New Orleans Saints.
 He finished the 2016 season with 50 receptions for 631 yards and three touchdowns.
 In addition, Fleener scored his first career rushing touchdown, on his first career rushing attempt, in a Week 6 victory over the Carolina Panthers.

-On September 11, 2017, in the season opener against the Minnesota Vikings on Monday Night Football, Fleener had five receptions for 54 yards and a touchdown.
+Fleener started the 2017 season with consecutive games with a touchdown against the Minnesota Vikings and the New England Patriots.
 He was placed on injured reserve on December 2, after suffering a concussion in Week 12.
+In the 2017 season, Fleener finished with 22 receptions for 295 receiving yards and two receiving touchdowns in 11 games and one start.
 On May 7, 2018, Fleener was released by the Saints.